emanivinay/Avaj/Diary.md

 each with a well defined interface.
 Thus type checking now consists of simply verifying that all statements are valid typewise.
 In the future, I want Avaj to support interface based polymorphism and parametric types.

+### 22/06/18

+*   Picking this up after a long long time, from a different bitbucket account.